johnnyiller/johnnyiller.github.io/_posts/2016-4-22-the-sooner-the-better.markdown

 *warning what follows is another rant*

-Recently, I received another message from a co-worker.
+Recently, I received a request for help from a co-worker.
 We were talking about a task that was blocking for another employee, meaning another employee would be somewhat useless for a couple hours until I had completed the task being asked of me.
 With regard to the task assignment, everything seemed to be going well.
 I was asked to do a task, I responded saying it would be the first thing I'd get done after lunch.
 I thought the conversation was over.
 Then I received the dreaded follow up.  *"I can't really get my work done until this task is complete, so the sooner the better"*

 *ughhhhhh* I thought but then replied, "okay" (cause I'm only a dickhead 95% of the time).